GAGvozdik/wwwhypda/README.md

    :warning: **Warning:** DON'T SHOW YOUR SECRET KEYS TO ANYONE AND DON'T SEND IT TO GITHUB !!!

-3. Run the backend.
+3. Run the back-end.
 In your terminal, inside the cloned `wwhypda` folder, first move to the folder `wwhypda-backend`:

        cd wwhypda-backend